The growing prevalence of complex multi- and hybrid-cloud environments has opened a Pandora’s Box of unseen risks around security and performance.

 Buckley: Typically, a customer comes to us, and they have used Gigamon for a decade or more.
 We are the visibility analytics provider for their infrastructure.
 We have helped protect their infrastructure for a long time.

 And now they have a cloud-migration project and so a requirement to move workloads.
 In many cases, financial institutions want to move workloads to a colocation provider or private-cloud environment.
-They often leverage a solution like VMware’s NSX to move an application or workload to a public-cloud provider, such as AWSMicrosoft Azure, or Google Cloud Platform, whatever.
+They often leverage a solution like VMware’s NSX to move an application or workload to a public-cloud provider, such as AWS, Microsoft Azure, or Google Cloud Platform, whatever.
 And they’re saying, “How do I do this in a way that ensures that I can get compliance approval and maintain my security posture?”

 We’ll work with them usually on two types of migrations.
 One that’s a lift-and-shift, where you take the application as it is, which is the preponderance of applications within larger organizations.
 You pick it up, bring it across, and drop it inside the environment -- the container, private cloud, public cloud, or whatever.
 Then we reattach all the network, application forms, and the security tooling in a way that is similar to what they did before.
 You don’t lose anything, and you maintain everything that you had from a security and applications forms’ perspective.

-he second type of application migration has the customer saying, “Hey, we’re modernizing this application to make sure it works more efficiently in a cloud environment, so it can scale up and scale out, and be in line with what the environment needs.”
+The second type of application migration has the customer saying, “Hey, we’re modernizing this application to make sure it works more efficiently in a cloud environment, so it can scale up and scale out, and be in line with what the environment needs.”

 That migration approach might require different tooling, but we use the very same technique.
 We ensure that we can capture all the traffic going to and from that application.
 We can process it and optimize it, as I just described, and then we work with the customer to determine the tooling for compliance and what the CISO needs to ensure the security posture of those business applications -- and then we put that all in place.